 Update Velocities and Positions:

-Adjust the velocity of each particle based on its current velocity, the distance to its pBest, and the distance to the gBest.
+Modify the speed of each particle according to its existing velocity, the proximity to its personal best (pBest), and the proximity to the global best (gBest).

-Termination: Repeat the evaluation and updating steps until a stopping criterion, such as a maximum number of iterations or an acceptable fitness level, is reached.
+Repeat the assessment and modification procedures until reaching a stopping condition, such as achieving a predetermined number of iterations or reaching a satisfactory fitness level.

 Approach-1: Using Vectors

-This PSO implementation is generic and can be applied to optimize any objective function by providing its definition in the objective function Method.
-Additionally, the parameters such as the number of particles, dimensions, and iterations can be adjusted according to the problem requirements.
+This particle swarm optimization (PSO) implementation is versatile and can be utilized to enhance any objective function by specifying its definition in the objective function Method.
+Moreover, the parameters like the quantity of particles, dimensions, and iterations can be modified based on the needs of the problem.

 Program: